mashingan/pbparsen/examples/hello-grpc/readme.md

 It will return the error message that our service is running but the handlers are still not implemented.
+The `client.go` here is just an example of how to access the service
+and can be implemented differently than the provided example `client.go`.
 We can implement it by ourselve but let's copy the implemented handlers.

 ```